Einstein metrics, their moduli spaces and stability: Products and fibrations

 \begin{theorem} Let $(M^n,g)$ be a compact Einstein manifold with $E=n-1$.
 Then the Ricci-flat cone $(\R_+ \times M, dr^2 + r^2g)$ is semistable if and only if $(M^n,g)$ is physically stable.
 The same is true for the hyperbolic cone $(\R_+ \times M, dr^2 + \sinh^2(r) g)$. \end{theorem}

 The \emph{sine-cone} over a compact Einstein manifold $(M^n,g)$ with $E=n-1$ is the Einstein manifold $(\left]0,\pi\right[\times M,dr^2+\sin^2(r)g)$, which has Einstein constant $n$.
 The stability and deformability of these sine-cones are investigated in \cite{Kr21}.
+Note that the above cone metrics are allowed to be singular at the cone points.
 A more general study of the stability of warped products was undertaken by Batat--Hall--Murphy \cite{BHM17}.